unisdr/undrr-mangrove/README.md

 ## Credit

-The base configuration and bootstrapping of this [Storybook](https://storybook.js.org/)-powered library was done based off the [UNDP Design System](https://github.com/undp/design-system), which is MIT licenced, but done with their kind blessing.
+The base configuration and bootstrapping of this [Storybook](https://storybook.js.org/)-powered library was done based off the [UNDP Design System](https://github.com/undp/design-system), which is MIT licensed, but done with their kind blessing.

 ## LICENSE

-Components and code are MIT licenced.
+Components and code are MIT licensed.
 The UNDRR look and feel is proprietary.